What is KS2 (Key Stage 2)?

 Children taking KS2 tests

-Selective schools are often very popular and over-subscribed, and the Eleven-Plus pass level can be very high.
-Some grammar schools only take the top 3% of applicants, while more open ones accept the top 30%.
+Selective schools, often in high demand, may have stringent pass levels for the Eleven-Plus.
+Some grammar schools accept only the top 3% of applicants, while others with a more open admission policy may accept the top 30%.

-KS2 sets out the subjects studied, topics covered, tests taken and expected standards for children in upper primary school.
+KS2 outlines the subjects studied, topics covered, tests administered, and expected standards for upper primary school students.

-Have a read of our What is the Primary School Curriculum and National Curriculum In Primary Schools articles.
-They explain the key stages and the tests children have to take.
+If you want to learn more about the primary school curriculum, explore our articles on What is the Primary School Curriculum and National Curriculum In Primary Schools.
+These articles explain the key stages and the tests that children have to take.

-So, now you know what KS2 is all about, what about KS1 or KS3?
-How about the early years foundation stage?
-You’ll find detailed summaries of all these and more on our Knowledge Bank page.
-You’ll also find the answers to questions about all aspects of education, along with advice for parents on issues such as children’s body image or online safety.
-It’s a useful tool in any parent’s arsenal.
+Now that you have a better understanding of KS2, you might be curious about KS1 or KS3 and the early years foundation stage.
+You can find detailed summaries of all these stages and more on our Knowledge Bank page.
+It offers answers to questions about various aspects of education and provides advice for parents on topics such as children's body image and online safety, making it a valuable resource for parents.